Platform

 GPCRs in Their Native States

-Septerna’s scientists have developed the fundamental technologies needed to isolate, purify and reconstitute full-length, properly folded GPCR proteins in ternary complexes with ligands and transducer proteins in a defined membrane lipid environment.
+Septerna’s scientists have developed the foundational technologies needed to isolate, purify and reconstitute full-length, properly folded GPCR proteins in ternary complexes with ligands and transducer proteins in a defined membrane lipid environment.

 Septerna’s Native Complexes faithfully recapitulate the natural structure, function and dynamics of GPCRs outside of cells for the very first time.
 The Native Complexes are modular assemblies, and different transducer and ligand combinations can be used to construct multiple different states for each receptor.